looooo/pastix/README.md

 The main options to configure the PaStiX configuration build are:
    * Classic cmake options:
-       * CMAKE_BUILD_TYPE: Debug, RelWithDebInfo, Release, MinSizeRel; we recommend to use the Release, or RelWithDebInfo, for performances.
+       * CMAKE_BUILD_TYPE: Debug, RelWithDebInfo, Release, MinSizeRel; we recommend to use the Release, or RelWithDebInfo, for performance.
-       * CMAKE_INSTALL_PREFIX!: Specify the prefix directry to install the library
+       * CMAKE_INSTALL_PREFIX!: Specify the prefix directory to install the library
        * BUILD_SHARED_LIBS=[OFF]: Enable the shared libraries build.
 This option needs to be enabled for the Python wrapper.
    * Integer type:
        * PASTIX_INT64[=ON]: Enable/disable int64_t for integers arrays.
    * Ordering libraries:
-       * Ordering libraries must macth the integer type chosen for integer arrays in PaStiX
+       * Ordering libraries must match the integer type chosen for integer arrays in PaStiX
        * PASTIX_ORDERING_SCOTCH[=ON]: Enable/Disable the support of the Scotch library to compute the ordering.
        * PASTIX_ORDERING_METIS[=OFF]: Enable/Disable the support of the Metis library to compute the ordering.
 Metis 5.1 is required.
    * External schedulers:
        * PASTIX_WITH_PARSEC[=OFF]: Enable/disable the PaRSEC runtime support.
 Require to install PaRSEC tag pastix-releasenumber (mymaster for master branch) from the repository https://bitbucket.org/mfaverge/parsec that includes a few patches on top of the original PaRSEC runtime system.
        * PASTIX_WITH_STARPU[=OFF]: Enable/disable the StarPU runtime support.
 Require to install StarPU 1.2.
 Not supported for now.
    * Distributed memory:
-       * PASTIX_WITH_MPI=[OFF]: Distrbuted memory is not supported yet in PaStiX, hwever you might need to enable this option if your PaRSEC library has been compiled with MPI support.
+       * PASTIX_WITH_MPI=[OFF]: Distributed memory is not supported yet in PaStiX, however you might need to enable this option if your PaRSEC library has been compiled with MPI support.
    * Documentation:
-       * BUILD_DOCUMENTATION[=OFF] to enable the doxygen documentation generation
+       * BUILD_DOCUMENTATION[=OFF] to enable the Doxygen documentation generation

 Get involved!